Essential September Gardening Jobs

 autumn-gardening

-Summer slowly withdraws and autumn takes over.
+As summer slowly withdraws and the autumn chill takes over, the garden in September becomes crucial.
 Days grow shorter and nights become cooler.
-And as trees shed leaf after leaf – little harbingers of the colder months to come, you can get your mind off how yet another summer has passed and how fleeting time in general is by doing some practical tasks around your garden this September.
+And as trees shed leaf after leaf – little harbingers of the colder months to come, you can get your mind off how yet another summer has passed and how fleeting time, in general, is by doing some practical tasks around your garden this September.

-There are enough things that need to be done in order to prepare your gardens for the upcoming season and prevent any unwanted casualties of the cold weather.
+Enough things need to be done to prepare your gardens for the upcoming season and prevent any unwanted casualties of the cold weather.
 Here’s a handy list of essential gardening jobs for September that will keep you occupied for a good part of the month.
-Don’t feel overwhelmed by how long it may seem, as most of the gardening tasks can be done by Fantastic Gardeners and spare you the hard work.
+Please don’t feel overwhelmed by how long it may seem, as most of the gardening tasks can be done by Fantastic Gardeners and spare you the hard work.

 Autumn garden clearance